mosip/documentation/docs/abis.md

 * It is recommended that ABIS is deployed in the same secure zone (military zone) where the registration processor is deployed.
 * ABIS system is not recommended to connect to any external network.

+## Test kits
+MOSIP provides kits the test the interface.